 - a.
 The open channel, from Van White Memorial Boulevard to the inlet structure, appeared to be in satisfactory condition. - b.
 The banks were generally vegetated.
 Some areas had exposed soil and steep slopes but seemed stable and no obvious signs of bank erosion were noted. - c.
-Sediment has deposited and formed a delta on the south (right) side of the channel between the debris barrier and inlet structure, extending approximately 20% of the channel width.
+Sediment has deposited and formed a delta on the south (right) side of the channel between the debris barrier and inlet structure, extending approximately 10% of the channel width.
 Vegetation was growing on the delta.
 This is consistent with previous years' observation.

-- Remove accumulated sediment and debris on the south (right) side of the channel between the inlet structure and debris barrier. - Monitor downed tree(s) and debris and remove as needed.
+• Remove accumulated sediment and debris on the south (right) side of the channel between the inlet structure and debris barrier.